 - public urination or defecation, and

 EDC has strict rules governing the possession of weapons, drones, and laser pointers at the festival.
-It is recommended that you check with the EDC guidelines to make sure you understand the restrictions.
+It is recommended that you check the EDC guidelines to make sure you understand the restrictions.

 4. If I get charged with a crime, do I have to come back to Vegas for court?